ethereum-optimism/design-docs/ecosystem/supersim.md

 ## Testing

 In the interest of working in the open we should apply a TDD approach to development.
-This means we should start off by writing a foundry test script that includes coverage for all the developer actions we intend to support and use this as our main specification.
+This means we should start off by writing a test script that includes coverage for all the developer actions we intend to support and use this as our main specification.

 ### Test Cases
 * `test_environment_initialization`: It should verify that multiple Anvil instances can be started and configured correctly.